Help Nepal Recover and Rebuild

 So far they have been able to reach around 30 villages scattered in six districts of Nepal.
 They’ve provided more than 1,000 people with food, shelter or both.

 GFA World-supported pastors and missionaries across South Asia have collectively joined in prayer and fasting for the people of Nepal.
-Women’s Fellowships and Sisters of Compassion have formed prayer chains and have put together campaigns to provide clothing to the quake survivors.
+Women’s Fellowships and Sisters of the Cross have formed prayer chains and have put together campaigns to provide clothing to the quake survivors.
 Thousands of churches led by GFA-supported pastors have taken up offerings and provided financial aid to send to Nepal.
 Some believers who were saving up money to buy clothing for their children have willingly given that money to help those in greater need.

 “It is not easy to describe the pain that people in Nepal must be going through now.
 Surely at this time Nepal is a nation living in tears,” said Pastor Aranab from Uttar Pradesh, an Indian state bordering Nepal.
 “At this time we continue to pray for Nepal and contribute as much as we can to help the people of Nepal.
 We thank God for the opportunity the Lord has given to us to serve them and help them.”